connexcs/docs/docs/customer-ratecard.md

 7. Click the **`Import to card`** button and select the customer card.
 8. Click **`Save`**.

-The rate card file is imported the customer rate card, and a notfication will signal its completion.
+The rate card file is imported the customer rate card, and a notification will signal its completion.
 Unlike the internal alternative, there is no need to build an external rate card.

 ## Main